bdmendes/smockito/README.md

 ### Is this really a mocking framework?

-This is a facade for Mockito, which in itself is technically a [test spy framework](https://github.com/mockito/mockito/wiki/FAQ#is-it-really-a-mocking-framework).
+This is a [facade](https://en.m.wikipedia.org/wiki/Facade_pattern) for Mockito, which in itself is technically a [test spy framework](https://github.com/mockito/mockito/wiki/FAQ#is-it-really-a-mocking-framework).
 There is a great debate regarding the definitions of mocks, stubs, spies, test duplicates...
 Here, we assume a mock to be a "faked" object, and a stub a provided implementation for a subset of the input space.

-### What should I mock?

-A matter of personal taste.
-Arguably, the bare minimum to increase your test surface.
-If possible, use simple higher-order functions and/or traits to inject behaviour.
-Read the [Mockito wiki guide](https://github.com/mockito/mockito/wiki/How-to-write-good-tests) for more opinions on the matter.

 ### Is Smockito thread-safe?